jsr6720/jsr6720.github.io/_posts/2021-02-05-the-one-thing.md

 ## My Review 4/5

 Quick read that covers some of the highlights of personal growth.
 Summarized in a sentence.
 Find the one thing you can do today that aligns you to your long term goals.
+Rinse repeat.

-Rinse repeat.<br/><br/>Sounds a lot like the quality improvement by Deming.
+Sounds a lot like the quality improvement by Deming.

 ### Date Read
 2021/02/05